 Research, Research, Research

 If you don’t see at least one world’s largest item on your drive, did you really take a road trip?
-Everyone knows that a good road trip is filled with tons of fun stops and kitchy attractions, and while sometimes the best way to find out about those is from signs on the side of the road, there are other gems that are well documented and you really don’t want to miss.
-Whether you use a travel guidebook such as Road Trip USA or your favourite internet sources, make sure to do some research on the best stops along your route.
+Everyone knows that a good road trip is filled with tons of fun stops and kitschy attractions, and while sometimes the best way to find out about those is from signs on the side of the road, there are other gems that are well documented and you really don’t want to miss.
+Whether you use a travel guidebook such as Road Trip USA or your favorite internet sources, make sure to do some research on the best stops along your route.

 During your time researching, you’re going to come across ten times as many things to do as you’re possibly going to have time for.
-Take a look at your list and pick out the things that you’re most interested in doing and put them on a shorter list of must dos.
+Take a look at your list and pick out the things that you’re most interested in doing and put them on a shorter list of must-dos.
 Don’t throw out your complete list of items just yet, though, as you may well come across an extra bubble of time and need something to fill it with.

 Throw Your Plan Out the Window

 No matter how much planning you do you’re going to come across at least one thing that throws your plan completely off course.
 There’s no need to freak out, though.
 Spontaneity is what road trips are all about, and as long as you remember this you’ll be just fine.
 Embrace every little bump in the road, and feel free to veer right when you were planning to go left if something amazing presents itself to you.
 Enjoy your journey!